BrunoLopes/Xperiments.DesignPatterns.TemplateMethod/README.md

-# Xperiments.DesignPatterns.Template
+# Xperiments.DesignPatterns.TemplateMethod
-A little implementation of Template pattern
+A little implementation of Template Method pattern